DEUTSCHE BÖRSE PHOTOGRAPHY FOUNDATION PRIZE 2017

 The artists shortlisted for the Deutsche Börse Photography Foundation Prize 2017 are Sophie Calle, Dana Lixenberg, Awoiska van der Molen, and Taiyo Onorato and Nico Krebs.
 The winner will be announced at a special award ceremony during the exhibition.

-Sophie Calle (b.1953, France) has been nominated for her publication My All (Actes Sud, 2016).
-Taking stock of her entire œuvre, this set of postcards functions as a beautiful portfolio of Calle’s work, as well as a new investigation of it.
-Over the past thirty years Sophie Calle has invited strangers to sleep in her bed, followed a man through the streets of Paris to Venice, hired a detective to spy on her before providing a report of her day, and asked blind people to tell her about the final image they remember.
-In doing so she has orchestrated small moments of life, establishing a game then setting its rules for herself and for others.
+Sophie Calle (b.1953, France) has been nominated for her publication My All (Actes Sud, 2016) which finds the artist experimenting with yet another medium - the postcard set.
+Taking stock of her entire œuvre, this set of postcards functions as a beautiful portfolio of Calle’s work, as well as a new investigation of it, in an appropriately nomadic format.
+Over the past thirty years, Sophie Calle has invited strangers to sleep in her bed, followed a man through the streets of Paris to Venice, hired a detective to spy on herself before providing a report of her day, and asked blind people to tell her about the final image they remember.
+In doing so, she has orchestrated small moments of life, establishing a game, then setting its rules for herself and for others.

 Dana Lixenberg (b.
 1964, The Netherlands) has been nominated for her publication Imperial Courts (Roma, 2015).
 In 1992 Dana Lixenberg travelled to South Central Los Angeles for a magazine story on the riots that erupted following the verdict in the Rodney King trial.
 What she encountered inspired her to revisit the area and led her to the community of the Imperial Courts housing project in Watts.
 Returning countless times over the following twenty-two years Lixenberg gradually created a collaborative portrait of the changing face of this community.